Interop-community/Project-Herophilus-Assets/docs/Technical/Implementation.md

 ﻿# intelligent DaaS Partner Implementations iDaaS is enabling organizations to make data a product and build assets on top of it.
 Because <b>"Data is the asset!!!"</b> iDaaS is about enabling information for knowledge that can be used for action in a secure and scalable manner.
-Along with helping organizations it is also being used and adopted by numerous system integrators .
-Since doing our first release in May of 2020 we have seen so appreciate of those customers and systems integrators that have  implemented their solution or solutions powered with iDaaS.
+Along with helping organizations it is also being used and adopted by numerous system integrators.
+Since doing our first release in May of 2020 we have so appreciated those customers and systems integrators that have implemented their solutions and solution offerings powered with iDaaS.

 |Vendor|Image|
 |---|---|